mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_legacy.md

 folder: mydoc
 ---

+### Modern Workflow

+The modern workflow is static library based, which gives the following advantages over shared libraries:

+* static linking works on platforms that do not support dynamic libraries
+* static linking can be optimized to remove unused classes and categories
+* static linking produces executables that are easier to install and deploy

-The legacy workflow is shared library based.
+In contrast, the legacy workflow is shared library based.

 The advantages of that approach are: